AviatrixSystems/Docs/HowTos/tgw_plan.rst

 TGW Orchestrator Plan
 =========================================================

-TGW Orchestrator Plan workflow provides a step by step instruction to create a AWS TGW and Route Domains.
+TGW Orchestrator Plan is the first stage in deploying a Transit Network using TGW.

 For background information, refer to `TGW Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.

+In the planning stage, think about what network segmentation you need to achieve.
+For example, do you need to segment Dev/QA VPCs from your Prod VPCs, i.e., no connectivity is allowed between these VPCs in each group?

+If you have not decided, no worries, move forward with the Default_Domain.
+You can always modify your plan.

+TGW Orchestrator Plan workflow provides a step by step instruction setup your policies.

 1. Create AWS TGW
 -------------------------------------------

+In order to use TGW service, you must first create one.

 This step creates a TGW in a specified region with a specified AWS account, it also creates a Shared_Service_Domain and Aviatrix_Edge_Domain.

 The Default_Domain is automatically created when a TGW is created.

-The Shared_Service_Domain is meant for VPCs that deploy common tools, such as DevOps tools, logging tools and monitoring tools.
+The Shared_Service_Domain is intended for VPCs that deploy common tools, such as DevOps tools, logging tools and monitoring tools, it is created when a TGW is created.

-The Aviatrix_Edge_Domain is meant for a Transit VPC where Aviatrix gateways are deployed to connect on-prem over Direct Connect/Internet or other region TGW clusters.
+The Aviatrix_Edge_Domain is designated for a Transit VPC where Aviatrix gateways are deployed to connect on-prem over Direct Connect/Internet or other region TGW clusters.

 The Default_Domain is automatically connected to both Shared_Service_Domain and Aviatrix_Edge_Domain.